From controlling to measuring.

-We are using an ESP32-Wroom Module to control most of the robots functions.
-The via the connection module incoming velocity commands are converted to motor speeds and passed to the ESC Modul.
-In return the ESP-Module sends encoder data and data from the imu to our server.
-Besides driving the kicking and dribbling devices have to be controlled by the ESP32.
+We use an “ESP32-Wroom” module to control most of the robot’s functions.
+The incoming speed commands via the network module are converted into motor speeds and forwarded to the ESC module.
+In return, the ESC module sends encoder data and data from the “imu” to our server.
+In addition, the control of the kick and dribble devices is handled by the ESP32.

-In the soccer small size league, the robots are playing with a standard golf ball, which may be accelerated up to a speed of 6.5 m/s, representing a total kinetic energy of roughly 1 joule .
-From a variety of options to do so, we have chosen to use an electromagnetic kicking-device, because it meets several crucial requirements like a high reliability and a sufficient „firing-rate”.
+In the “soccer small size” league, the robots play with a standard golf ball that may be accelerated to a maximum speed of 6.5 m/s .
+This corresponds to a total kinetic energy of about 1 joule .
+From a variety of options, we chose an electromagnetic kicking device because it meets several crucial requirements, such as high reliability and a sufficiently high “firing rate”.

-Since the Robocup Competitions are held in different countries around the globe the available radio frequencies may vary.
-To be more flexible we are using a sperate Network Module which can be switched with other modules to use different frequency areas.
+Since the Robocup Competitions are held in different countries around the globe, the available radio frequencies may vary.
+To be more flexible we are using a seperate Network Module which can be switched with other modules to use different frequency areas.

 To interact with our robots we need a user-friendly interface which can be accessed even if the robot is assembled and shell is mounted.
-We decided to use a removeable UI which can be plugin at the interface module on the right of our dribbling device.
-When the external UI is plugged in the ESP32 get notified and shows internal data on the display.
-Furthermore robot can be controlled thru a rotatory encoder mounted on the external UI.
+We decided to use a removeable UI which can be plugged in at the interface module on the right side of our dribbling device.
+When the external UI is plugged in, the ESP32 gets notified and shows internal data on the display.
+Furthermore, robots can be controlled thru a rotatory encoder mounted on the external UI.

 Task of the ESC Module is to control the BLDC-Motors of our robots.
-Since BLDC motors are relatively new in this speed region, there aren’t any prebuild speed controllers in out form factor, so we decided to design our own module.
-To safe space we split the module in half and arrange them on top of another forming a pcb sandwich.
-So every board has circuits and connectors for two motors.
+Since BLDC motors are relatively new in this speed region, there aren’t any prebuild speed controllers in our form factor, so we decided to design our own module.
+In order to safe space, we split the module in half and arrange them on top of each other, forming a pcb sandwich.
+That way every board has circuits and connectors for two motors.
 The communication between all boards is realised with our Main Hub.